BabylonJS/Documentation/content/landing_pages/toolsAndResourcesGUIEditorLandingPage.md

 ### Special Properties for Grid Control

 One of the most common controls used in creating GUI layouts is Grid.
-Grid's are helpful for setting up the foundation of your deisgn.
-Just like in code you can define your Grid row and column definitions like so.
+Grids are helpful for setting up the foundation of your deisgn.
+Just like in code you can define your Grid row and column definitions.
-You can add and remove rows and columns.
-You can also modify the sizes using pixels and percent.
+You can add and remove rows and columns, as well as modify the sizes using either pixels or percent.

 <img src="/img/tools/guiEditor/grid.jpg" title="GUI Editor Grid Properties"/>